Primary icons

 All icons follow the naming pattern “ontario-icon-purpose“.
 You can search for specific icons using your browser’s find command (ctrl+f for PC, ⌘+f for Mac)

-Download all icons as PNG
+Download all icons as PNG.

 Icon Name Purpose or aliases Download